caoccao/Javet/README.rst

 If you like my work, please **Star** this project.
 And, you may follow me `@sjtucaocao <https://twitter.com/sjtucaocao>`_, or visit http://caoccao.blogspot.com/.
 And the official support channel is at `discord <https://discord.gg/R4vvKU96gw>`_.

+⚠️ If you use Mac OS (x86_64), please be aware that the Mac OS (x86_64) build will discontinue anytime because my MacBook Air 2012 will be soon deprecated by new version of V8.
+Please `donate <https://paypal.me/caoccao?locale.x=en_US>`_ to support me purchasing a new Mac OS (x86_64) device.

+⚠️ If you use Mac OS (arm64), unfortunately there is no Mac OS (arm64) build because I don't have any Mac OS (arm64) device.
+Please `donate <https://paypal.me/caoccao?locale.x=en_US>`_ to support me purchasing a new Mac OS (arm64) device.

 Major Features
 ==============